Import Settings

 LODs, first enable the Import with _hi

-option in the, and ensure the _hi YFT is in the same directory as the non-hi YFT.
+option in the import settings panel, and ensure the _hi YFT is in the same directory as the non-hi YFT.
 Then, select the non-hi YFT and import.